twolodzko/forth-rs/README.md

 Forth is a [stack-based] language, which means that it uses the [*stack*] for passing the parameters.
 We can split the `3 2 * 1 +` arithmetic operation, to the following steps

- 0. We start processing the expression `3 2 * 1 +` with the empty stack.
+ 0. We start processing the expression `3 2 * 1 +` with the empty stack (if it already contained something, it doesn't matter here).
  1. The number `3` is pushed to the stack and we continue processing `2 * 1 +`.
  2. The number `2` is pushed to the stack and we continue processing `* 1 +`.
- 3. `*` is an operation that takes two arguments, so it first retrieves `2` from the top of the stack, and then `3`.
+ 3. `*` is an operation that takes two arguments.
+It first retrieves `2` from the top of the stack, and then retrieves `3`.
- It multiplies the two arguments and pushes the result `6` to the stack.
+ It multiplies the two arguments and pushes the result `6` back to the stack.
 Next, it continues evaluating `1 +`.
  4. The number `1` is pushed to the stack and we continue evaluating `+`.
  5. `+` is an operation that retrieves `1` and `6` from the stack and adds them, pushing the result to the stack.